nounsDAO/nouns-tech/dynamic-quorum/README.md

       - Emits `event MaxQuorumVotesBPSSet(uint256 oldMaxQuorumVotesBPS, uint256 newMaxQuorumVotesBPS)` event on success.
 8. `minQuorumVotes` (External View Function) - Current min quorum votes using Noun total supply.
 9. `maxQuorumVotes` (External View Function) - Current max quorum votes using Noun total supply.
 10. `minQuorumVotes` (`Proposal` Struct Member) - The minimum number of votes in support of a proposal required in order for a quorum to be reached and for a vote to succeed at the time of proposal creation.
 Note: This is a rename of an existing struct member.
-See `Modifications to V1`.
+See [Modifications to V1](#modifications-to-v1).
 11. `mapping(uint256 => StateSnapshot) public snapshot` (Public Mapping) - A small state snapshot that's taken at the time of proposal creation.
     Rules:
       - `StateSnapshot` struct: